 Saint Kitts and Nevis has entered into seven tax treaties on income (and/or capital), which are all in force.
 These seven treaties are being applied to 16 jurisdictions.
-All but one of these treaties provide for a mutual agreement procedure for resolving disputes on the interpretation and application of the provisions of the tax treaty.
+All but one of these treaties provide for a mutual agreement procedure ("MAP") for resolving disputes on the interpretation and application of the provisions of the tax treaty.

-In Saint Kitts and Nevis, the competent authority function to conduct MAP is delegated to the Financial Secretary, in the Ministry of Finance.
-The competent authority of Saint Kitts and Nevis currently employs approximately three full time employees.
-All of these employees work on both types of MAP cases in addition to other tasks relating to international taxation and co-operation.
+Under Saint Kitts and Nevis' tax treaties, the competent authority function is assigned to the Financial Secretary, in the Ministry of Finance.
+The competent authority of Saint Kitts and Nevis currently employs approximately three full time staff members, who would be responsible for both attribution/allocation and other MAP cases in addition to other tax treaty related tasks.

-Saint Kitts and Nevis issued guidance on the governance and administration of the mutual agreement procedure ("MAP") in February 2020, which is outside the Review Period.
+Saint Kitts and Nevis issued guidance on the governance and administration of the mutual agreement procedure ("MAP guidance") in January 2020.
 The MAP guidance is available in English at: